willcrichton/rust-book/src/ch10-03-lifetime-syntax.md

 These rules apply to `fn` definitions as well as `impl` blocks.

 <!-- BEGIN INTERVENTION: d03748df-8dcf-4ec8-bd30-341927544665 -->
 The first rule is that the compiler assigns a different lifetime parameter to each lifetime in each input type.
-References like `&'_ i32` needs a lifetime parameter, and structures like `ImportantExcerpt<'_>` need a lifetime parameter.
+References like `&'_ i32` need a lifetime parameter, and structures like `ImportantExcerpt<'_>` need a lifetime parameter.
 For example:
 * The function `fn foo(x: &i32)` would get one lifetime parameter and become `fn foo<'a>(x: &'a i32)`.
 * The function `fn foo(x: &i32, y: &i32)` would get two lifetime parameters and become `fn foo<'a, 'b>(x: &'a i32, y: &'b i32)`.
 * The function `fn foo(x: &ImportantExcerpt)` would get two lifetime parameters and become `fn foo<'a, 'b>(x: &'a ImportantExcerpt<'b>)`.